-Do you have a filing system set up but find that it fills up quickly and needs to be culled?
-There are ways to maintain your filing system without having to do a yearly clear out.
-Here are a few tips to get you started.
+Do you need some filing rules?
+If you have a filing system set up but find that it fills up quickly and needs to be culled you just might.
+After deciding what you really need to keep, there are ways to maintain your filing system without having to do a yearly clear out.
+Here are a few filing rules to get you started.

 If you’ve just created the folder and it’s empty, all of this still applies (except for the toss the oldest one out bit).
 Decide how many months or years you want to keep.
 Write on a sticky note the month and year you’ll start tossing statements.
 That will prompt you to toss them at that time.
 Alternatively, you can add a note in your phone calendar to remind you that it’s now time to start shredding the old ones.